Nonlinear dynamics of hidden modes in a system with internal symmetry

 \subsection{Internal mass response amplitude for general parametric asymmetry}

-The expression for the (normalized) amplitude of the displacement of the first internal mass in the linear regime with general parametric asymmetry takes the following form (the solution for the second mass can be consequently deduced trivially):
+The expression for the (normalized) amplitude of the displacement of the first internal mass in the linear regime with general parametric asymmetry ($\gamma$ for stiffness and $\delta$ for damping) takes the following form (the solution for the second mass can be consequently deduced trivially):

 where the following auxiliary functions

 and the following auxiliary parameters

 and